xiangrui-726/computing-folder/Teachers-day/smthg_on_ms poh.md

 **O**utgoing, optimistic and funny!

-**H**appy and hard-working, Ms Poh is always really happy to help us with anything!
+**H**istory master!
+Ms Poh is really enthusiastic to help us with anything!

 someone wrote this:（Can be written into a poem or song and elaborate on her characteristics）

+some points you may consider:
+every time filling up the white board not fierce, forgiving can think of knowledge beyond syllabus at the fingertips and share wif us provide adequate consultation slots to clear our doubts